-The NetBackup Appliance supports multiple data transfer features that use Fibre Channel (FC) connectivity to transfer data at high bandwidth:
+The NetBackup appliance supports multiple data transfer features that use Fibre Channel (FC) connectivity to transfer data at high bandwidth:

-Data transfer features that use FC Table 6-1
+Table 6-1 Data transfer features that use FC

 Data transfer feature Description SAN Client This feature provides high-speed backups and restores of NetBackup clients.
 The backup and restore traffic occurs over FC, and the NetBackup server and client administration traffic occurs over the LAN.
-Optimized Duplication to a NetBackup 5230 When used with FC, Optimized Duplication copies the backup images from a NetBackup 5220 or 5230 appliance (source) to a NetBackup 5020 or 5030 appliance (destination).
-Optimized Duplication jobs will first attempt to use Fibre Transport (if configured, and will try all FT links), otherwise Ethernet connectivity will be used.
 NetBackup for VMware This feature provides backup and restore of the VMware virtual machines that run on VMware ESX servers.
 When using this feature with the SAN Transport backup method, SAN LUNs hosting the VMware datastore should be visible to the media server appliance by the FC ports.
 Specific ports are not allocated for this function - any port not allocated to another function may be used.
-Tape Out NetBackup 5220 appliances support FC connections to TLD tape storage devices allowing for backup data to be written to tape.
+Tape Out NetBackup 52xx and 53xx appliances support FC connections to TLD tape storage devices allowing for backup data to be written to tape.
 Appliance software version 2.5 and later includes official support for ACSLS.
 Connections to tape devices may be direct, or by an FC Switch.

-See "About network considerations" on page 54.
+See "About network considerations" on page 52.